michaeljfuller/FlashDecks/README.md

 # Development

 ## Installing
-As with most JS client apps, run `npm install` to pull dependencies.
+As with most JS apps, run `npm install` to pull dependencies.
 You'll also want to `npm install --global` [@aws-amplify/cli](https://docs.amplify.aws/start/getting-started/installation/q/integration/react) and [expo-cli](https://docs.expo.io/).
-Once **@aws-amplify/cli** is installed, you'll need to run `amplify configure` to sign in.
+Once **@aws-amplify/cli** is installed, you'll need to run `amplify configure` to [sign in](https://docs.amplify.aws/start/getting-started/installation/q/integration/react#install-and-configure-the-amplify-cli).

 ### Checkout Backend Environment
 To start, you'll need to install and set up the [Amplify CLI](https://docs.amplify.aws/cli/start/install).
 To checkout a backend branch, use `amplify pull --appId dxccldee9zefn --envName dev` to checkout the dev branch.
-You'll need access to the app to do this, else you'll need to create a new app with `amplify init`, or potentially create it in the [Amplify Console](https://console.aws.amazon.com/amplify/) and run `amplify pull`.
+You'll need access to the app to do this, else you'll need to create your own app with `amplify init`.
 If the compiled app complains that it cannot resolve `aws-exports`, it's because this has not been done.

 When asked some questions, you can select the defaults.